jvargasa2/jvargasa2/README.md

 # 👋 Hello, I'm Amadeus Joshua Vargas Aguilar

 🎓 **Statistics Student** with a strong interest in **Data Science, Artificial Intelligence, and Web Development**.
 I enjoy developing projects that combine **data analysis, programming, and modern technologies** to solve real-world problems.

 ---

 ## 🚀 About Me

 I am passionate about learning and applying technology to create innovative solutions.
 My academic background in **Statistics** allows me to approach problems with strong analytical thinking, while my programming and technical skills help transform ideas into practical applications.

+Currently, I have foundational knowledge of **Machine Learning** and I am actively studying and expanding my skills in this field.

+I am also collaborating on a research project with the **SOCIEST Scientific Society of Statistics** in partnership with the **ARU Foundation**, focused on the analysis of **subnational elections**.
+This experience allows me to apply statistical analysis and data-driven methodologies to real-world political and social data.

+In addition, I have experience in **web programming** and I am continuously improving my skills in modern web technologies.

 I am particularly interested in projects that integrate: